ti-cortex-m4/demo-java-virtual-threads2/readme.md

 W - long-term average latency

-Because Little's Law applies to any system with arbitrarily drawn boundaries it applies to any subsystem of this system.
+Because Little's Law applies to any system with arbitrary boundaries it applies to any subsystem of this system.
 Importantly for a system to be stable, all of its subsystems must also be stable.

 ### Servers are concurrent applications

-Little's Law can be applied to the software servers.
-A server is a system which receives incoming requests, processes them inside and sends outgoing responses.
-A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. According to the theorem:
+Little's Law can be applied to the software servers as well.
+A server is a system that receives incoming requests, processes them, and sends outgoing responses.
+A server can be considered as a system that contains several subsystems: CPU, memory, disc, network, etc. In servers, we are mainly interested in increasing throughput:

 λ = L/W

-where:

-λ - maximum throughput

-L - capacity

-W - average latency

-In properly designed servers, incoming requests do not interfere with each other and slow each other down slightly.
+In correctly designed servers, incoming requests do not interfere with each other and slow each other down slightly.
 Thus, the time it takes for each request to be processed W (latency) in the server depends on the inherent properties of it and can be considered constant.
 Therefore, if we want to increase the λ (throughput), we must increase its L (capacity).

-Next, we will be interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.
+Further, we will be interested in processing the request in the CPU subsystem, because in most servers CPU is the bottleneck.
+It is often observed that when a server fully utilizes its CPUs, it is left with a significant amount of memory and network connections.

-λ = L<sub>CPU</sub>/W<sub>CPU</sub>
+λ = L<sub>CPU</sub>/W<sub>CPU </sub>= N<sub>cores</sub>/W<sub>CPU</sub>

-where:

-λ - maximum throughput

-L<sub>CPU</sub>=N<sub>cores</sub> - CPU capacity (number of CPU cores)

-W<sub>CPU</sub> - average CPU latency

 ### Threads are a limited resource

 The execution time of a request depends on the nature of its task.
-The CPU-bound requests use CPU almost all of the time (W ⪆ W<sub>CPU</sub>).
-The IO-bound requests are used by the CPU for a short time, and most of the time is spent waiting on IO-blocking operations (W ≫ W<sub>CPU</sub>).
+The CPU-bound requests use CPU almost all of the time.
+The IO-bound requests are used by the CPU for a short time, and most of the time are spent waiting on IO-blocking operations.

 N<sub>threads</sub>= λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>)=N<sub>cores</sub>*(W/W<sub>CPU</sub>)

 If the server is processing a CPU-bound task, the only way to increase performance is to increase the number of CPU cores.
 But this is a fairly rare case.
 In most cases, when executing a request, the server makes external requests and waits for responses for quite a long time.
 Simplified, if the server uses CPU 1/N of request execution time, then one CPU core can simultaneously process N requests.

-For example, the CPU has 24 cores and latency of the request W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it’s necessary to have 240 threads.
+For example, the CPU has 24 cores, and the latency of the request is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it’s necessary to have 240 threads.
 If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it’s necessary to have 24000 threads.
-But the mainstream OS cannot support that number of active threads, mainly because their stack is too large.
-A consumer-grade computer now rarely supports more than 5000 threads.
+However, the mainstream OS cannot support that number of active threads, mainly because their stack is too large.
+A consumer-grade computer now rarely supports more than 10000 threads.

 ### Asynchronous programming is complicated

-Thus, if servers use thread-per-request style, they will not utilize all the CPU resources.
-In order to utilize all the CPU resources completely under given conditions, it is necessary to abandon the thread-per-request style.
-Typically instead an asynchronous pipeline style is used, where different asynchronous stages are executed on reused worker threads from a thread pool.
+Thus, if servers use the thread-per-request model, they will not utilize all the CPU resources.
+To utilize all the CPU resources completely under given conditions, it is necessary to abandon the _thread-per-request_ model.
+Typically instead an _asynchronous pipeline_ model is used, where different asynchronous stages are executed on worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is built around using threads as units of concurrency.
-In the Java programming language, statements are called sequentially in one thread, as well as loops, branches and method calls.
-Programmers are forced to use completely different control flow in asynchronous programming.
+In the Java programming language, statements are called sequentially in one thread, as well as loops, branches, and method calls.
+Programmers are forced to use completely different control flows in asynchronous programming.
 Exception has a stack trace that indicates where in a thread the error occurred.
 In asynchronous programming, stack traces are almost useless, because they contain the context of a different thread than the one in which they originated.
-Java tools (debuggers and profilers) have a limited use in asynchronous code because they are also based on threads as units of execution.
-Programmers lose all those advantages when they abandon the thread-per-request style in favor of the asynchronous code.
+Java tools (debuggers and profilers) have limited use in asynchronous code because they are also based on a thread as the execution context.
+Programmers lose all those advantages when they abandon the thread-per-request model in favor of the asynchronous code.

-### Virtual threads are the solution
+### User-mode threads are the solution

-Programmers were therefore facing a dilemma: waste money on hardware due to low utilization or waste money on development due to a programming style that is inappropriate with the design of the Java platform.
+Programmers were therefore facing a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is inappropriate with the design of the Java platform.
 The solution that the Loom Project team has chosen is to implement user-mode threads similar to those used in Erlang and Go.
 This solution provides a great level of concurrent capacity because this is what Little's Law requires to achieve high throughput.

-These lightweight threads were named virtual threads by analogy to virtual memory.
-(Previously used name _fibers_ was abandoned because it was used in a different [context](https://learn.microsoft.com/en-us/windows/win32/procthread/fibers)).
-The name says that virtual threads are numerous and cheap thread-like constructs that will utilize hardware well but will also be harmonious with the Java platform.
-Virtual threads are implemented by the Java runtime (instead of OS kernel) which manages their stack at a lower granularity than the OS can.
-So instead of a few thousand threads at the most, programmers can have millions of them in the same process.
-They allow programmes to write simple and performant concurrent code in the thread-per-request style, which is the only style that is harmonious with the design of the Java platform.
+These lightweight threads were named _virtual_ threads by analogy to _virtual_ memory.
+This name says that virtual threads are numerous and cheap thread-like entities that will utilize hardware well but will also be concordant with the Java platform.
+Virtual threads are implemented by the Java runtime (instead of the OS kernel) which manages their stack at a lower granularity than the OS can.
+So instead of a few thousand threads at the most, programmers can have millions of them in the same OS process.
+They allow programmers to write simple and performant concurrent code in the thread-per-request model, which is the only way that is harmonious with the design of the Java platform.

 ## Platform threads and virtual threads

-A thread is a _thread of execution_ in an application, that is an independently scheduled execution unit that belongs to a process in the OS.
+A thread is a _thread of execution_ in an application, that is an independently scheduled execution unit that belongs to an OS process.
 This entity has a program counter and stack.
 The `Thread` class is a wrapper in the JVM to manage threads of execution in the OS.
-This class has fields, methods, and constructors.
 There are two kinds of threads, platform threads and virtual threads.

 ### Platform threads